Variations of the Catalan numbers from some nonassociative binary operations: Introduction

+The nonassociativity of a binary operation $*$ has been studied in other ways.
+For example, Lord~\cite{Lord} introduced the \demph{depth of nonassociativity}, which is given by $\inf \{ n+1: C_{*,n}<C_n\} = \inf \{ n+1: \tC_{*,n} > 1 \}$ and is thus refined by either measurement $C_{*,n}$ or $\tC_{*,n}$.
+Another example is the \demph{index of nonassociativity}, which is the cardinality of the set $\{(a,b,c)\in A^3: (a*b)*c\ne a*(b*c)\}$.
+This measure, studied by various people, does not appear directly related to $C_{*,n}$ or $\tC_{*,n}$; see~\cite[Section~3]{AlmostAssociative} and the references therein.

+Addition and subtraction are among the simplest examples of associative and nonassociative binary operations, respectively.
+Cs\'{a}k\'{a}ny--Waldhauser~\cite{AssociativeSpectra1} and Braitt--Silberger~\cite{Subassociative} each showed $C_{-,n}=2^{n-1}$ for all $n\ge1$.
 In previous work~\cite{CatMod}, we investigated the nonassociativity of a $1$-parameter family of binary operations which generalize addition and subtraction.
-Here, we further generalize to a $4$-parameter family (depending on $d,e,k,\ell$) that gives a richer class of examples of operations that are neither associative nor totally nonassociative.
-We are mainly interested in the sequences of numbers $C_{*,n}$ and $\tC{*,n}$ for $*$ in the $4$-parameter family.
+Here, we further generalize to a $4$-parameter family (depending on $d,e,k,\ell$) giving a richer class of examples of binary operations that are neither associative nor totally nonassociative.
+We are mainly interested in the sequences of numbers $C_{*,n}$ and $\tC_{*,n}$ for $*$ in this $4$-parameter family.
 Our prototypical example is the binary operation $*$ on $\CC[x,y]/I$ given by

 where $I=(x^{d+k}-x^d,y^{e+\ell}-y^e)$ is an ideal of the polynomial ring $\CC[x,y]$.
 Though we are presently interested in the ideal given above, one may more generally study binary operations defined by $\eqref{eq:*}$ with $I$ being any ideal.
-A parenthesization corresponding to $t\in\T_n$ has the form